poult-lab/daily-word/english_words_ learning.md

 01.famine /ˈfæmɪn/

-[n] That estimated one-year drop in population was due to **the Great Famine**, perhaps the worst human-made catastrophe in history, resulting in the deaths of as many as 45 million people.
+[n] That estimated one-year drop in population was due to **the Great Famine**, perhaps the worst human-made catastrophe in history, resulting in the deaths of as many as 45 million people. / How Israel's policies created famine in Gaza.

 "**Famine** is a situation in which large numbers of people have little or no food, and many of them die."